EU GDPR Compliance

 GDPR takes a non-prescriptive approach when it comes technology, but organizations must show they have taken appropriate measures to ensure the security and privacy of EU citizens and prevent unlawful access.
 Experts anticipate that the market will define standards over time, but organizations should expect that confirming that encryption measures are in place to secure and control data will be among the first steps that regulators and legal teams will take while investigating GDPR compliance.

 Under the GDPR, requirements for breach notifications have become much stricter.
-Organizations using strong encryption, policy control, and auditing features can not only show they are taking appropriate steps to mitigate risk, but also to reduce breach impact, and to save brand reputation and financial resources by reducing the notification required if a data breach occurs.
+Organizations using strong encryption and policy controls cannot only demonstrate they are taking appropriate steps to mitigate risk, but also reduce the impact of a breach, saving brand reputation and financial resources by reducing the notification required if a data breach occurs.

 In addition to simplifying GDPR compliance, automatically encrypting data before cloud exposure and enforcing policy-controls ensures Segregation of Duties.
 This is a must when it comes to best-practice cloud security.
 By defining clear roles, an organization can clearly position itself as the data controller and leave the cloud service provider (CSP) to what they do best as a data processor, delivering and maintaining applications and infrastructure.